pureartisan/mqtt-alarm-panel-ui/docs/installation.md

   },
-  "pending_time": 60,                   // same as what is set in HA "delay_time": 60,                     // same as what is set in HA "trigger_time": 600                   // same as what is set in HA }
+  "pending_time": 60,                   // same as what is set in HA "delay_time": 60,                     // same as what is set in HA "trigger_time": 600,                  // same as what is set in HA "log_level": "warn"                   // supported by `electron-log`
+}
 ```